Seirdy/seirdy.one/content/posts/website-best-practices.md

 Verify this using the horizontal-line test: mentally draw a horizontal line across your page, and make sure it doesn't intersect more than one landmark.
 Ideally it shouldn't intersect multiple different [grouping elements](https://html.spec.whatwg.org/dev/grouping-content.html) either.
 The "source order viewer" in Chromium's DevTools can assist with this process.

 Keeping a single-column layout that doesn't require responsive layout changes ensures smooth window re-sizing.
 Doing so while keeping an identical source, DOM, and visual order ensures layout consistency: spatial references such as "the paragraph above this heading" or "the bottom image of a section" will be unambiguous to screen reader, phone, and desktop users.
+It also ensures that selection behavior and caret movements during [caret navigation](https://en.wikipedia.org/wiki/Caret_navigation) remain predictable.
 Achieving this type of layout entails using the WCAG&nbsp;2.2 techniques <cite>[C27: Making the DOM order match the visual order](https://www.w3.org/WAI/WCAG22/Techniques/css/C27.html)</cite> as well as <cite>[C6: Positioning content based on structural markup](https://www.w3.org/WAI/WCAG22/Techniques/css/C6)</cite>.

 Nontrivial use of width-selectors, in CSS queries or imagesets, is actually a powerful vector for [JS-free fingerprinting](https://matt.traudt.xyz/posts/2016-09-04-how-css-alone-can-help-track-you/).
 This is one of the reasons why I didn't recommend resolution- or dimension-aware imagesets in the [image optimization section](#image-optimization).